AstroJames/PLASMAtools/README.md

-# Python tools for reading and manipulating FLASH data
+# Python tools for reading and manipulating numerical fluid and partile data

 Utilises some MP parallelisation, and lots of vectorisation through the numpy library.

-Currently the reading of FLASH data is handled by the `read_flash.py` code, which has classes for particles and fields.
+Currently the reading of FLASH data is handled by the `read.py` code, which has classes for particles and fields, and can read `FLASH`, `RAMSES` and `BHAC` simulation data.

 Most of the post-processing functions are contained within `aux_funcs/derived_var_funcs.py` and `aux_funcs/spectral_var_funcs.py`, for derived variable functions and spectral variable functions, respectively.